judsonlmoore/judsonlmoore.com/_pages/refund-policy.md

 ---
 title:			Refund Policy
+description:	The details of this website's refund policy are defined here.
 permalink:		"/refund-policy/"
 layout:			page
 comments:		false
 ---